achyuth4/AI-Image-Generator/README.md

-openai.organization = "org-iAuvJHb9lLfStN2JFnOArxBw" # Here you must put the ID of your organization that you can find in -> https://beta.openai.com/account/org-settings openai.api_key = "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" # Here you must put your API KEY that you can find in -> https://beta.openai.com/account/api-keys
+openai.organization = "Enter Your Org ID" # Here you must put the ID of your organization that you can find in -> https://beta.openai.com/account/org-settings openai.api_key = "Enter Your API Key" # Here you must put your API KEY that you can find in -> https://beta.openai.com/account/api-keys openai.Model.list()
-openai.Model.list()

 os.system("title achyuth4 - Image Generator - OPEN AI") # Here we give a title to the console